-The remuneration committee consists of Petter Stillström and Vilhelm Schottenius.
-Remuneration of the Chief Executive Officer and other members of senior management shall consist of a market-based fixed salary.
+The remuneration committee consists of Petter Stillström and Henrik Lange.
+Remuneration of the Chief Executive Officer and other members of senior management shall consist of a marketbased fixed salary.
 Variable compensation such as bonuses may be allowed, where justified, to make possible recruitment and retention of key individuals and to stimulate improvements in sales and results.
-Variable remuneration shall be based on pre-determined and measurable criteria such as earnings and sales development.
+Variable remuneration shall be based on predetermined and measurable criteria such as earnings and sales development.
 The variable remuneration may not exceed 50 percent of the fixed remuneration.
-The Guidelines were approved in the Annual General Meeting in 2021.
+The Guidelines were approved in the Annual General Meeting in 2022 and the same guidelines will be proposed to the Annual General Meeting in 2023.